 What do people who have worked in the arts for most of their career do when they retire?
-For me, the answer lies in the word, “passion.”
+For me, the answer lies in the word “passion.”

-For my entire life, it is the arts that has driven me and guided my decisions on the major choices I have made throughout my journey.
+For my entire life, it is the arts that has driven me and guided my decisions on the major choices made throughout my journey.
 With that passion at my core, I want to help you raise your expectations, your successes, and your drive.
 If you are a performing or visual artist, an artist agent or manager, an arts presenter, an arts organization leader, an arts educator, or anyone associated with the arts, I feel I can help.
 Here’s a little about my experience.

-For 28 years up until my formal retirement in 2017, I served as the executive director of the Lively Arts at Indiana University of Pennsylvania (IUP) in Indiana, Pennsylvania, promoting and presenting nearly 200 in-house and touring visual and performing arts events and projects each year.
+For 28 years up until my formal retirement in 2017, I served as the executive director of the Lively Arts at Indiana University of Pennsylvania (IUP) in Indiana, Pennsylvania, promoting and presenting and promoting nearly 200 in-house and touring visual and performing arts events and projects each year.
 In this position, my responsibilities included presenting a diverse season of touring performing artists, extensive arts-in-education outreach activities, the IUP Community Music School, performance facilities management, and web maintenance.

 I am an active member emeritus of the Association of Performing Arts Professionals (APAP) and recipient of numerous grants including such funding organizations as the National Endowment for the Arts, Japan Foundation, Mid Atlantic Arts Foundation, National Dance Project, PNC Charitable Trusts, Pennsylvania Council on the Arts, and others.
-Highly active in state and national arts advocacy and arts-in-education programs, I served for several years on the planning committee of the Performing Arts Exchanged, have chaired several professional conferences, and headed the host planning for the 2014 Pennsylvania Governors Awards for the Arts.
+Highly active in state and national arts advocacy and arts-in-education programs, I served for several years on the planning committee of the Performing Arts Exchange, have chaired several professional conferences, and headed the host planning for the 2014 Pennsylvania Governors Awards for the Arts.

-Accolades and honors have come from the Society of Illustrators, American College Theatre Festival, Graphic Arts Association, IUP Research Institute, Indiana County Tourist Bureau, Mid-America Theatre Conference, IUP LGBT Commission, Phi Beta Kappa, National Endowment for the Arts, IUP School of Graduate Studies, Council for Advancement and Support of Education, Governor’s Office of the Commonwealth of Pennsylvania, and Indiana Arts Council, among others.
+Accolades and honors have come from the Society of Illustrators, American College Theatre Festival, Graphic Arts Association, IUP Research Institute, Indiana County Tourist Bureau, Mid-America Theatre Conference, IUP LGBT Commission, Phi Beta Kappa, Pennsylvania Council on the Arts, National Endowment for the Arts, IUP School of Graduate Studies, Council for Advancement and Support of Education, Governor’s Office of the Commonwealth of Pennsylvania, and Indiana Arts Council, among others.

 My training in the arts began in performance through music and theater.
 Although quite a few years ago, I acted professionally in leading roles during four seasons with a summer stock theater in Missouri, two seasons with a summer theater in Minnesota, and two shows with a dinner theater in Illinois.
 In addition to performances in college and community theater, I was involved in a few productions and numerous classes in New York City.
-I have also done work as a director, producer, lighting design, stage manager, and choreographer (albeit inadequately!).
+I have also done work as a director, producer, lighting designer, stage manager, and choreographer (albeit inadequately!).

-I feel that the combination of my performance background with over four decades of management and design experience gives me a unique perspective in the consulting work I offer.
+I feel that the combination of my performance background with over four decades of arts management and design experience gives me a unique perspective in the consulting work I offer.